GenReid/Bellabeat-Case-Study-/README.md

 <!-- PROCESS -->
 ## PROCESS
-I will be using Excel Spreadsheets, SQL and Tableau
+ I will be using Excel Spreadsheets, R and Tableau

  ### Cleaning data steps
+    •Started by checking formating in Excel
     •
 <!-- ANALYZE -->
 ## ANALYZE